Is Sunrun Inc. (RUN) a Keeper?

 RUN’s Market Performance

-RUN stocks went down by -3.38% for the week, with a monthly jump of 3.26% and a quarterly performance of -20.50%, while its annual performance rate touched 462.86%.
-The volatility ratio for the week stands at 9.86% while the volatility levels for the past 30 days are set at 9.59% for Sunrun Inc..
-The simple moving average for the period of the last 20 days is -2.05% for RUN stocks with a simple moving average of -3.90% for the last 200 days.
+RUN stocks went down by -7.89% for the week, with a monthly drop of -19.93% and a quarterly performance of -47.35%, while its annual performance rate touched 333.16%.
+The volatility ratio for the week stands at 4.94% while the volatility levels for the past 30 days are set at 7.80% for Sunrun Inc..
+The simple moving average for the period of the last 20 days is -9.62% for RUN stocks with a simple moving average of -12.79% for the last 200 days.

 Analysts’ Opinion of RUN

-Many brokerage firms have already submitted their reports for RUN stocks, with Goldman repeating the rating for RUN by listing it as a “Buy.”
-The predicted price for RUN in the upcoming period, according to Goldman is $77 based on the research report published on March 23rd of the current year 2021.
+Many brokerage firms have already submitted their reports for RUN stocks, with RBC Capital Mkts repeating the rating for RUN by listing it as a “Outperform.”
+The predicted price for RUN in the upcoming period, according to RBC Capital Mkts is $81 based on the research report published on April 07th of the current year 2021.

-Susquehanna, on the other hand, stated in their research note that they expect to see RUN reach a price target of $75.
-The rating they have provided for RUN stocks is “Positive” according to the report published on March 22nd, 2021.
+Goldman, on the other hand, stated in their research note that they expect to see RUN reach a price target of $77.
+The rating they have provided for RUN stocks is “Buy” according to the report published on March 23rd, 2021.

-UBS gave a rating of “Neutral” to RUN, setting the target price at $55 in the report published on March 10th of the current year.
+Susquehanna gave a rating of “Positive” to RUN, setting the target price at $75 in the report published on March 22nd of the current year.

-Volatility was left at 9.59%, however, over the last 30 days, the volatility rate increased by 9.86%, as shares surge +5.13% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -36.90% lower at present.
+Volatility was left at 7.80%, however, over the last 30 days, the volatility rate increased by 4.94%, as shares sank -18.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -29.27% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RUN starting from Philpot Michelle, who sale 2,626 shares at the price of $62.42 back on Apr 01.
-After this action, Philpot Michelle now owns 35,831 shares of Sunrun Inc., valued at $163,915 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RUN starting from Dach Leslie A, who sale 25,000 shares at the price of $52.13 back on Apr 09.
+After this action, Dach Leslie A now owns 72,163 shares of Sunrun Inc., valued at $1,303,128 using the latest closing price.

 Stock Fundamentals for RUN